TechyMatt/terraform-azure-palo-hub/README.md

       "trust_lb_ip"       = "" //The IP address from the subnet_trust that should be static for the Load Balancer "nva_configuration" = {
-        "inbound" = { //This section is for the Palo Altos to be used purely for routing inbound traffic "nva_1" = { //A reference name for the terraform resources.
-Each additional Palo in "inbound" must be unique" name                   = "" //The Device Name of the Palo Alto trust_ip               = "" //The IP address to allocate to the trust interface, from subnet_trust management_ip          = "" //The IP address to allocate to the management interface, from subnet_management untrust_ip             = "" //The IP address to allocate to the untrust interface, from subnet_untrust
+        "inbound" = { //This section is for the Palo Altos to be used purely for routing inbound traffic "" = { //The Device Name of the Palo Alto.
+Should be unique trust_ip               = "" //The IP address to allocate to the trust interface, from subnet_trust management_ip          = "" //The IP address to allocate to the management interface, from subnet_management untrust_ip             = "" //The IP address to allocate to the untrust interface, from subnet_untrust